ivankra/javascript-zoo/engines/porffor.md

 <a href="../conformance/kangax-es2022/class-fields.instance.parent-scope.js">class-fields.instance.parent-scope.js</a>: ReferenceError: a is not defined
 <a href="../conformance/kangax-es2022/class-methods.private-accessor.js">class-methods.private-accessor.js</a>: ReferenceError: y is not defined
 <a href="../conformance/kangax-es2022/class-methods.private-static-accessor.js">class-methods.private-static-accessor.js</a>: ReferenceError: y is not defined
-<a href="../conformance/kangax-es2022/regex.flags.d.shows-in-flags.js">regex.flags.d.shows-in-flags.js</a>: RuntimeError: memory access out of bounds
+<a href="../conformance/kangax-es2022/regex.flags.d.shows-in-flags.js">regex.flags.d.shows-in-flags.js</a>: ReferenceError: Proxy is not defined
 </pre></li>
 <li>ES2023: 89%<pre>
 <a href="../conformance/kangax-es2023/TypedArray.prototype.toSorted.js">TypedArray.prototype.toSorted.js</a>: failed